-1 Required minimum plant units per 100 ft.

-2 Entire length of buffer: Min.
-3 ft. tall berm or 4 ft. tall opaque fence

-3 Where side setbacks do not exist or they are 5 ft. wide or less, buffer requirements may be waived.
+- Required minimum plant units per 100 feet. - Entire length of buffer: Min.
+3-foot tall berm or Min.
+4-foot tall opaque fence - = Berm or Fence required - Where side setbacks do not exist or they are 5 ft. wide or less, buffer requirements may be waived.

-- h.
-Any area on a project site that has been disturbed must be landscaped, in compliance with Section 5.05, J. Shade trees must be planted in interior landscaping areas consistent with the Quality of Plant Material. - i.
-Foundation landscaping must be designed to soften building edges and screen foundations. - Landscape materials must be planted within five feet of the building perimeter as described in the table in Section 5.05, J, (5). - 2.
-Where site design considerations (e.g., location of sidewalks, plazas, or service areas) make a five foot planting area infeasible, as determined by the Zoning Administrator, plant materials may be located in planter boxes or in other areas of the site.
+1. Lot interior landscaping.
+Any area on a project site that has been disturbed must be landscaped, in compliance with this Section.
+Shade trees must be planted in interior landscaping areas consistent with Table

+- 2. Foundation landscaping.
+Foundation landscaping must be designed to soften building edges and screen foundations. - Landscape materials must be planted within five feet of the building perimeter as described in Table - II.
+Where site design considerations (e.g., location of sidewalks, plazas, or service areas) make a five foot planting area infeasible, as determined by the Review Authority, plant materials may be located in planter boxes or in other areas of the site.

-Parking Lot Landscaping
+9. Parking Lot Landscaping

 - i.
 Parking lot landscaping is required for all new or expanded parking lots greater than 10 spaces.
 When an existing parking lot is expanded and the expansion results in 10 or more parking spaces, the expansion shall be required to comply with the following standards. - a.
 Perimeter Parking Lot Landscaping - 1.
-A minimum five-foot wide, landscaped area with a continuous row of shrubs must be provided at the perimeter of the parking lot along a right-of-way.
+A minimum five-foot wide, landscaped area with a continuous row of shrubs must be provided at the perimeter of the parking lot along a right of way.
 Shrubs must be a minimum of 18 inches in height when planted and must reach a minimum size of three feet in height within three years of planting. - 2.
 The required five-foot landscaped area may be reduced to three feet when a three -foot high masonry wall, wrought iron or wood picket fence is erected.

+b.
 Snow Storage

 1. An area equivalent to 20 percent of the required parking stall area shall be provided for snow storage.
-The snow storage area shall be located within any fence bounding the parking lot.
+The snow storage area shall be landscaped and shall be located within any fence bounding the parking lot.